djtayag/CSE141L/README.txt

 Inside each of the program folders, you will find the SystemVerilog modules and some test benches (ALU_tb.sv, ProgCtr_tb.sv, TopLevel_tb.sv).
 Each program folder will also have its respective assembly and machine code text files.
+In the program1 and program2 folders, you will also find python scripts that we used for testing.
+The scripts generate ALL possible inputs and their respective expected outputs.
+The text files produced from these scripts were fed into the TopLevel_tb of each program and exhaustively tested.
+The programs passed ALL the tests!
+In the program3 file, you will find a prog3_input.hex file which is the input data we used to test our implementation with.
+Our program3 runs as expected with the test cases provided to it.
+All the transcripts for testing can be viewed in the transcript.txt files in each program directory.

 b.
 Explain which programs/features work, and which programs/features don't work.